Unifying Masked Diffusion Models with Various Generation Orders and Beyond: Related works

 Importantly, the distinction between time-agnostic and continuous-time MDMs does not lie in whether the denoiser is time-conditioned: many continuous-time MDMs, including MDLM, BD3LM, and VADD, keep the denoiser itself time-agnostic~\citep{sahoo2024simple,arriola2025bd3lm,xie2025vadd}.
 Rather, the difference is whether the diffusion process is specified via an explicit time-conditioned scheduler. \citet{zheng2024maskeddiffusionmodelssecretly} derives a scheduler-free NELBO and proposes the First-Hitting sampler, which enables sampling without an explicit scheduler by repeatedly selecting random positions to update.
 However, time-agnostic formulations effectively assume that the corruption strength is identical across positions and make time implicit via the number (or ratio) of masked tokens.
 As a result, constructing order-dependent, position-varying MDMs naturally calls for revisiting the continuous-time formulation with explicit, time-conditioned schedulers.

 \textbf{Importance of generation order in masked diffusion models.} A central determinant of MDM generation quality is the \emph{unmasking order} at inference time.
 Prior studies have repeatedly observed that naive random unmasking can be suboptimal~\citep{ou2024absorbing,shih2022training,kim2025trainworstplanbest}.
 In continuous-time MDMs, BD3LM~\citep{arriola2025bd3lm} injects a block-wise left-to-right bias and substantially improves over MDLM.
 Similar phenomena appear in large-scale time-agnostic MDMs: when using random ordering, large-scale MDMs~\citep{ye2025dream,nie2025llada} often lag behind large-scale ARMs such as LLaMA-3~\citep{grattafiori2024llama3herdmodels}.
-However, adopting structured decoding---e.g., block-wise L2R generation, within each block, revealing the highest-confidence positions first---can close this gap and even surpass ARMs in some settings.
+However, adopting structured decoding---e.g., block-wise L2R generation, within each block, revealing the highest-confidence positions first---can close this gap and even surpass ARMs in some settings. \citet{azangulov2026parallel} further show that safe parallel unmasking can be achieved without additional training by testing conditional independence among candidate tokens, improving generation performance under a few-step generation setting.
 Overall, these results highlight that the choice of unmasking order matters in MDMs.